rertzer/ft_cybersecurity_projects/snow_crash/level04.md

 level04@SnowCrash:~$
 ```

-- The file seems to be a cgi script running on localhost, port 4747.
-It echo the request parameter named x.

 ## Apache on port 4747

-- A service is effectively running on port 4747 under a TCP6 protocol.
+- A service is effectively running on port 4747 under a `TCPv6` protocol.

 ```
 level04@SnowCrash:~$ netstat -lt